don/BluetoothSerial/README.md

 Function `write` data to the serial port.
 Data must be a String.

+Data can be an ArrayBuffer, string, array of integers, or a Uint8Array.

+Internally string, integer array, and Uint8Array are converted to an ArrayBuffer.
+String conversion assume 8bit characters.

 ### Parameters

+- __data__: ArrayBuffer of data
 - __success__: Success callback function that is invoked when the connection is successful. [optional]
 - __failure__: Error callback function, invoked when error occurs. [optional]